Tornado outbreak of February 28 – March 1, 2017: Perryville, Missouri/Christopher, Illinois

 Continuing northeastward past Vergennes, EF2 damage occurred as a small home was largely destroyed, power poles were snapped, outbuildings were destroyed, an antenna was bent, and a dump truck was flipped over.
 EF2 damage continued as the tornado clipped the northern fringes of Elkville, with multiple homes and outbuildings severely damaged or destroyed in that area.
 The Powerade Park baseball field complex was also damaged, and many trees were snapped.
 EF1 damage to trees was observed further to the northeast as the tornado traversed unpopulated swampy areas.
-The tornado passed south of Campbell Lake and then moved into Franklin County, where it dramatically re-intensified to high-end EF3 strength as it crossed Illinois Route 184.
+The tornado passed south of Campbell Lake and then moved into Franklin County, where it dramatically re-intensified to high-end EF3 strength as it crossed IL 184.
 A farmhouse at this location was obliterated and swept cleanly away, with the debris shredded and scattered 1 mi downwind.
 National Weather Service damage surveyors were unable to recover anything larger than a few wooden 2x4s and some pieces of siding downwind from the foundation.
 Nearby trees were snapped and denuded as well.
 Due to the intensity of the damage, the damage at this location was initially assigned an EF4 rating.
 However, further surveys revealed that the home was not attached to its cinder block foundation, and the rating was subsequently decreased to high-end EF3.
 Beyond this point, the tornado weakened to EF1 intensity and caused moderate damage to some homes and outbuildings before it lifted at 02:57 UTC (8:57 p.m.
 CST) to the southwest of Christopher.
 With a total path length of 53.47 mi, it was the longest-tracked tornado in the county warning area of the Paducah, Kentucky National Weather Service office in 36 years.
 In addition to the one fatality, twelve people were injured.